 - Plan on being at the lab or doctor’s office for a few hours.

-If you’re getting ready to have an oral glucose tolerance test, you may be wondering how to prepare for the test and what the results may mean.
-The test can help your health care provider figure out whether you have a high risk of developing diabetes.
+If you’re getting ready to have an oral glucose tolerance test, you might be wondering about how to prepare for the test and what the results might mean.
+The test can help your health care provider (HCP) figure out whether you have a high risk of developing diabetes.

 What is Glucose?